 Get a 30 day free trial of Monarch using code “MON30SM”.

-Bonus – Free Download
+Bonus – Weekly Binder Pages Download

 One thing we really wanted to incorporate was some kind of handwriting, journaling, or note taking tool.
 Monarch is totally online which means we don’t need a lot of space or materials to learn, but most parents I spoke to felt it was important to balance this screen time.
 I found some homeschool notebooking templates online, but none were really what I had in mind so I created my own.
+My weekly binder pages are available for a $1 one time download.

 - Page 1: date and reminder of daily electives